kevelyn1/QGIS-Intro/_posts/qgis/2020-08-10-working-with-CRS.md

 ![image of CRS info](../../images/3_coord and CRS info.png)
 3. To determine a layer’s projection, we can look into the metadata.
 Right click on <span style="font-family:Consolas; color:#AF1B03">ne_10m_admin_0_countries.shp</span> layer and select Properties.
 From there switch to the Information tab in the Layer Properties dialog.
 Under provider information you will find CRS.
 As you can see, there is also a lot of other information under metadata, such as extent of the layer, units etc.
 ![image of CRS info](../../images/3_layer crs information.png)
 4. Lets first change the Project CRS.
 Click on the status bar lower right corner on EPSG:4326.
 Type "winkel" to the filter.
 This should bring up several Winkel CRS-s.
-Click on World_Winkel_Tripel_NGS (ESRI:54042) and then OK.
-Winkel-Tripel is minimal-error projection and it is used in National Geographic.
+Click on World_Winkel_Tripel_NGS (ESRI:54042)[^1] and then OK.
+Winkel-Tripel is minimal-error projection and it a standard projection for world maps made by the National Geographic Society (Wiki).
 In result, the map should change in your map view as the Project CRS is changed.
 ![image of change project CRS](../../images/3_change project crs.png)
+5. Please re-check the layer's CRS by doing right click on <span style="font-family:Consolas; color:#AF1B03">ne_10m_admin_0_countries.shp</span> layer and select Properties.
+From there switch to the Information tab in the Layer Properties dialog check the CRS information.
+This should be still the same as before: WGS84 (EPSG: 4326).
+You only changed the project CRS but the layer's CRS did not change and in the map view the map was automatically and only virtually projected to the project CRS.
+If layer's CRS is properly defined then all GIS programmes can automatically project them into most common CRS-s that your current project is.

+[^1]: As you might notice there is ESRI code instead of EPSG.
+This is because not all CRS have EPSG code and the specific Winkel Tripel III (NGS) has been implemente in ESRI softwares under this specific code.